Lepidemathis

 Lepidemathis is a spider genus of the jumping spider family, Salticidae.
-The four described species are endemic to the Philippines.
+The described species are endemic to the Philippines.

-Species of Lepidemathis look like large editions of the related genus Emathis.
+Species of Lepidemathis look like larger versions of the related genus Emathis.
 Lepidemathis is about 10 mm long in females, and up to 13 mm in males.

 Name

 The genus name is a combination of Ancient Greek lepis "scale" and the related salticid genus Emathis.

 Species

 As of October 2021, the World Spider Catalog lists the following species in the genus: